 This mental habit expands our consciousness, as we become more aware of the way we are impacting others and the world.
 Not thinking about this doesn't stop it from happening.
-Stretching our imagination to consider potential impacts across time helps us make better decisions, and play a more active role in shaping a better world.
+Rather, stretching our imagination to consider potential impacts across time helps us make better decisions, and play a more active role in shaping a better world.

-For example, what might be some long-term consequences for sustainability of a purchasing decision you recently made?
-What would your latest decision look like if you had considered these potential long-term impacts?
+For example, what might be some long-term consequences on sustainability of a purchasing decision you recently made?
+What would your latest decision look like if you would have considered those potential long-term impacts?

 It takes practice to develop new mental habits, but they too, can have long term impacts - for the better.

 Every action has consequences that are not immediately visible.

-Considering the long-term when

-analyzing situations and making

-decisions has a positive impact on
+Considering the long-term when analyzing situations and making decisions has a positive impact on global sustainability.

-global sustainability.